joebew42/elixir_bank_account/scratch.md

 * expose the `withdraw` through an HTTP API
 * use float instead of integer for amount
-* as an Admin I can transfer money from an existing account to another
+* introduce somekind of authorization mechanism to use the HTTP API

-* introduce somekind of authorization mechanism
+* as an `admin` I can transfer money from an existing account to another
-* as a customer I can create more than one bank account
+* as a `customer` I can create more than one bank account

 # DONE